Now Reading

 Secondary Stages of Making Sparkling Wine

 The secondary stages of sparkling winemaking are where the most differences occur.
-A wine that is already in the bottle and has completed secondary fermentation lays down to rest with the dead yeast cells (lees) still inside.
+A wine already in the bottle and has completed secondary fermentation lays down to rest with the dead yeast cells (lees) still inside.
 Lees aging can last anywhere from 9 months to a handful of years.

 To remove the lees from the bottle, the neck of the bottle is frozen.
 The pressure inside the bottle then forces the sediment out.
 A mixture of sugar and wine is added (dosage), along with the final cork.